Spring Cloud Azure authentication

 There are two types of managed identities:

 - System-assigned - Some Azure services allow you to enable a managed identity directly on a service instance.
-When you enable a system-assigned managed identity, an identity is created in Microsoft Entra that's tied to the lifecycle of that service instance.
+When you enable a system-assigned managed identity, an identity is created in Microsoft Entra that's bound to the lifecycle of that service instance.
 So when the resource is deleted, Azure automatically deletes the identity for you.
 By design, only that Azure resource can use this identity to request tokens from Microsoft Entra ID.

 - User-assigned - You may also create a managed identity as a standalone Azure resource.
 You can create a user-assigned managed identity and assign it to one or more instances of an Azure service.
 With user-assigned managed identities, the identity is managed separately from the resources that use it.